 5. Readers’ Expectations:

 You need to understand how your readers will be using the book and what they expect from it.
+Readers expect a specific book cover size when they think of buying a particular genre.
 Readers’ expectations are also linked to the genre.
 If you publish a hardback in a genre that is usually published as a paperback, then your book might come across as unnecessary.
 Vice a Versa, if you publish a paperback in a genre that is usually published as a hardback, your book might come across as cheap.
 Find out what the genre expectations are and work with them.

 Hardcover editions have a resale value as well.
 Depending on the book and writer, its value can appreciate in time and even become collector’s items.